-The LPC2378 microcontroller consists of an ARM7TDMI-S CPU with emulation support, the ARM7 Local Bus for closely coupled, high speed access to the majority of on-chip memory, the AMBA Advanced High-performance Bus (AHB) interfacing to high speed on-chip peripherals and external memory, and the AMBA Advanced Peripheral Bus (APB) for connection to other on-chip peripheral functions.
+The LPC2388 microcontroller consists of an ARM7TDMI-S CPU with emulation support, the ARM7 local bus for closely coupled, high-speed access to the majority of on-chip memory, the AMBA AHB interfacing to high-speed on-chip peripherals and external memory, and the AMBA APB for connection to other on-chip peripheral functions.
 The microcontroller permanently configures the ARM7TDMI-S processor for little-endian byte order.